-The kindergarten style is intended for the beginning printer and narrow style for the older student using manuscript or cursive writing.
-We have found that kindergarten students also do well with the regular style.
+The wide style is intended for the beginning printer; narrow style for the older student using manuscript or cursive writing and standard style for everyone in between!

 Research has found that students read better with different colored overlays.
 Therefore we offer the paper in two colors with the same idea that some students would prefer the yellow and some the blue.
-It’s a good idea to try the different colors with each student.
+It’s fun to try the different colors with each student.